 Jennifer Azapian is an HR Strategist and Executive Coach working with growing businesses, their leaders, and investors; a significant focus of her work deals with organizational design and scaling, and compensation and performance strategic planning.
 Jennifer holds a BA from Dartmouth College, an MBA from INSEAD, and Compensation Committee Certification from the Economic Research Institute.

 Vadim Balashov has spent 28 years in technology and telecommunications.
-He is currently the Managing Director at Viaduct Ventures and an Investor at Mighty Capital.
-He focuses on US based technology startups at late Seed and A stages.
-Previously he was the Practice leader for Telecom and Technology at EY where he advised telecommunications and technology companies on complex reorganizations, cross border IPOs and various cross-border capital markets transactions.
+He is currently the Managing Director at Viaduct Ventures and invests in US-based early stage tech startups.
+Prior, he was Practice leader for Telecom & Technology at EY where he advised companies on complex reorganizations, cross border IPOs and various cross-border capital markets transactions.

-Monica Bua is a Senior Client Partner at Morgan Samuels and is responsible for managing client relationships including assessment, placement, and development of senior leaders and their teams.
+Monica Bua is a Senior Client Partner at Morgan Samuels.
 Since joining the firm in 2004, she has built and leads the Emerging Products and Technology practice.
-This expertise at Morgan Samuels has been instrumental in securing key partnerships with premier technology companies.
-Monica also leads our Board Services practice.
 Monica holds an MBA from UCLA Anderson School of Management and an Advanced International Management certificate.
 She graduated from Boston College, cum laude, with a BA in Human Development.

 Amy Bunszel is a thought leader with over 20 years of experience innovating software products across the architecture, engineering, and construction (AEC) and manufacturing industries.
-She currently serves as Senior Vice President of Design and Creation Products at 3D design, engineering, and entertainment software company Autodesk.
+She currently serves as Senior Vice President of Design and Creation Products at Autodesk.
 Amy is also a member of the President’s Council for Cornell Women, the Entrepreneurship Program at Cornell, and The Athena Alliance.

 Iris Chan has a strong background in business and commercial banking.
 She previously served as an executive in commercial banking at Wells Fargo.
 She is currently on the Board of Directors at East West Bank Corp and a Principal at Ameriway, Inc. Her experience includes capital management, board governance, channel managment, and business strategy.